wangyuchi369/wangyuchi369.github.io/content/publication/bai-2024-uniedit/index.md

 ---
-title: 'UniEdit: A Unified Tuning-Free Framework for Video Motion and Appearance Editing'
+title: '[ArXiv] UniEdit: A Unified Tuning-Free Framework for Video Motion and Appearance Editing'

 # Authors